Third Party Info

 Form 6 Notice of Extension of Campaign Period (To be completed by a Third Party who has a deficit at the end of the regular campaign period and wishes to extend their campaign.
 Must be filed with the municipal clerk.)

-What is the campaign period for registered third parties for the 2020 Ward 7 by-election?
+What is the campaign period for registered third parties for the 2022 Municipal Election?

-- The campaign period for a registered third party begins on the day the individual, corporation, or trade union is registered as a registered third party in relation to the 2020 Ward 7 by-election and ends on November 19, 2020.
+- The campaign period for a registered third party begins on the day the individual, corporation, or trade union is registered as a registered third party in relation to the 2022 Municipal Election and ends on January 3, 2023.

 Can a third party accept contributions?

 - An individual, corporation, or trade union must be a registered third party in order to accept contributions in relation to third party advertisements.
-A contribution may only be made to a registered third party during the campaign period for the 2020 Ward 7 by-election.
+A contribution may only be made to a registered third party during the campaign period for the 2022 Municipal Election.

 - A contributor can only be an individual who is normally resident in Ontario, a Corporation that carries on business in Ontario, or a trade union that holds bargaining rights for employees in Ontario.

-- The maximum amount a contributor shall make to a registered third party is $1,200 and cannot exceed a total of $5,000 to two or more registered third parties in the City of Windsor during the 2018 election in relation to third party advertisements.
+- The maximum amount a contributor shall make to a registered third party is $1,200 and cannot exceed a total of $5,000 to two or more registered third parties in the City of Windsor during the 2022 Municipal Election in relation to third party advertisements.

-What constitutes a contribution for a third party advertisement in the 2020 Ward 7 by-election?
+What constitutes a contribution for a third party advertisement in the 2022 Municipal Election?